diegoramosxyz/askmi-ui/README.md

 As seen in websites such as Quora and Yahoo Answers, people are willing to answer questions, even when there is no economic incentive for doing so.
 AskMi aims to provide an economic incentive for anyone to provide the best answer to any question in a decentralized and non-custodial fashion.

-### THE SERVICE AND THE SMART-CONTRACT

-AskMi (the website) will be the best and easiest to use graphical user interface to interact with an AskMi instance.
-It will show stats for the responder and allow viewers to tip answers, signaling approval and support.
-Such tips will be distributed between the responder and questioner.

 ### ACTIONS

 - The Responder deploys an AskMi instance to provide a pay-per-response service.
 He does so by setting the Priority Tiers he wishes to charge and the cost to Tip answers.